DallanQ/castles_of_burgundy/Manual.md

 12) The player who adds this tile to his estate may adjust any die results being used to take new six-sided tiles from the game board by +/- 1, just as if he had used a worker tile for them.

-13) The player who adds this tile to his estate receives one Silverling in addi- tion to the usual 2 worker tiles each time he chooses the "Take worker tiles" dice action. <br>
+13) The player who adds this tile to his estate receives one Silverling in addi- tion to the usual 2 worker tiles each time he chooses the "Take worker tiles" dice action.

     _Note: This tile has no effect when adding a boarding house._

 14) The player who adds this tile to his estate receives _4_ (instead of the usual 2) worker tiles each time he chooses the "Take worker tiles" dice action.

 15) The player who adds this tile to his estate receives _3_ victory points at the end of the game for each goods _type_ that he has _sold_ at least one goods tile of.
 Unsold goods are _ignored.
-Note: Players may look at their sold goods tiles at any time._ <br>
+Note: Players may look at their sold goods tiles at any time._

     _Example: Dario has sold the following goods tiles: 4x red, 3x violet, 3x pink and 1x orange.
 He receives 4 types x 3 victory points = 12 VP._

 16-23) The players who add these tiles (Nos.
-16-23) to their estates receive 4 victory points at the end of the game for each corresponding building that has been added to their estates. <br>
+16-23) to their estates receive 4 victory points at the end of the game for each corresponding building that has been added to their estates.

   _Example: Benno has yellow tiles 17 (watchtowers) and 22 (banks) in his estate at the end of the game, along with 2 watchtowers and 4 banks.
 He receives(2 x 4) + (4 x 4) = 24 victory points for them._

-24) The player who adds this tile to his estate receives 4 victory points at the end of the game for each animal type that has been added to his estate. <br>
+24) The player who adds this tile to his estate receives 4 victory points at the end of the game for each animal type that has been added to his estate.

     _Example: Anna has 1 cow, 1 chicken and 3 sheep tiles at the end of the game.
 She receives 3 types x 4 victory points = 12 VP._

 25) The player who adds this tile to his estate receives 1 victory point at the end of the game for each sold goods tile.
-Unsold goods are ignored.  <br>
+Unsold goods are ignored.

     _Should Dario have also owned this tile, then he would have received 11 VP for it (see example under tile 15 above)._